RajonDey/node-express-quickstart/README.md

 A website consists of two main parts: the frontend and the backend.
 The frontend is what users interact with directly in their web browser - design, buttons, text, and images.
 The backend handles data processing, storage, and business logic.

+In this guide, we will walk you through setting up a robust Node.js application using Express.js.
+From project setup to configuring an API client, setting up routers, implementing controllers, managing HTTP methods and middleware, configuring databases, adding authentication with JWTs and MongoDB integration to understanding schema relationships—each step is meticulously detailed to help you build a comprehensive backend for your web applications.
+By following these steps sequentially, you'll gain hands-on experience in creating a scalable and basic server-side architecture.

 #### Simplified Flow:
 1. **User Request**: User interacts with the frontend.
 2. **HTTP Request**: Frontend sends an HTTP request to the backend.